AngeloAntona/MiniLabSynth/README.md

 ![codeOvrvHiLvl](https://github.com/AngeloAntona/MiniLab/blob/master/ReadmeResources/codeStructureHiLvl.png)

 * **Main** &rarr; This Main class handles the interaction between the lower level classes and the Firebase server.
 Inside it, instances of other classes are constructed, and login is managed.
+The main functionalities implemented through this class are:
+    * *Initialization and Controller Setup*: The script sets up various controllers (AudioModel, Model, View, Controller, MidiController, TouchController) for managing different aspects of the application.
+    * *Firebase Integration*: The script initializes Firebase with specific configuration parameters (API keys, domain, etc.).
+The Firestore database (db) and Firebase Authentication service (auth) are set up for data storage and user authentication.
+    * *User Authentication*: Functions like logOut, onAuthStateChanged, and loginWithMail manage user authentication states.
+Users can log in with email and password, and their authentication state changes are monitored to load appropriate data.
+    * *Data Retrieval and Management*: Functions getDefaultPresets and getUserPresets retrieve preset data from Firestore.
+This data is related to user-specific settings or configurations (presets). pushNewUserPreset and deletePreset allow adding and deleting user-specific presets in the Firestore database.

 * **MidiController** &rarr; The MidiController class acts as a bridge between MIDI hardware inputs and the software logic of your application.
 It interprets MIDI messages from a keyboard and a control pedal, translating them into actionable commands or data.
 * **TouchController** &rarr; TouchController provides a touch-based interface for interacting with various elements of the synthesizer.
 It translates user actions like clicking and dragging on screen elements into meaningful commands that sends to the controller.
 * **Controller** &rarr; the Controller class serves as an intermediary between the other controllers (midi and touch input), the model (data and logic) and the view (UI).